 Whatever you believe about self-help, there’s money to be made here.
 Preferably, it’s made by people with a genuine interest in helping others become their best selves, but where money is involved, there’ll always be ulterior motives.

 Regardless, if you enjoy writing about self-help, here are some publications that pay writers.
 And remember: self-development is a very, very broad field.
-This is perfect for flipping your pitches and finding more publicaitons to pitch.
+This is perfect for flipping your pitches and finding more publications to pitch.
 Don’t just search for “self-development” publications; pitch places that publish stories about health and wellness, mental health, self-care, exercise, meditation, etc.

 Remember to pitch generic publications that have verticals related to self-improvement.
 Once you start thinking outside the box about all the topics that relate back to self-development, you’re bound to find more places that pay for articles.
-Stay tuned for a self-development mind map.

 Guideposts is a faith-based (Christian) magazine that publishes stories of how someone improved themselves through their faith.
 Personal essays should be about 1,500 words, and a report from 2016 indicates that a writer was paid .29 per word.
 Be sure to review the magazine and read the writer’s guidelines.